mediachain/mediachain/rfc/mediachain-rfc-4.md

 seeding initially supplied by sources.
 As statements propagate in the network, peers may opportunistically reseed metadata in order to aid availability and distribution.
-More specialized peers can provide persistent seeding and achiving services for some namespaces, perhaps even for a fee.
+More specialized peers can provide persistent seeding and achiving services for some namespaces, potentially incentivized through something like Filecoin.

 ### Peer Roles